 Ahead of the third #MindfulDrinkingFest, taking place at Spitalfields on the 28th July, we sat down for a quick chat with Club Soda co-founder, Laura Willoughby MBE to find out a little bit more about the festival and what she’s most excited about.

-Can you talk to us about the story and inspiration behind the Mindful Drinking Festival…
+Can you tell us about the story and inspiration behind the Mindful Drinking Festival?

 We set up Club Soda a few years ago to support people to take a self-guided journey to change their drinking habits.
 Our members still socialise a lot so we kept being asked for our top choices of drinks – in response we decided to curate the best into one event that everyone could enjoy – whether you are an avid foodie, pregnant, driving or drinking more mindfully.

 What do you love most about Spitalfields, and why did you choose to host the Mindful Drinking Festival here?